Skip to Content

 • Avoid Heat Styling: bleached hair is extra sensitive, and tools like straightening irons and blow dryers cause damage.

-• Avoid The Pool: saturate your hair in the shower before diving in to protect your color
+• Avoid the Pool: Saturate your hair in the shower before diving in to help protect your color.

 • Deep Condition Regularly: Using hair masks weekly helps your hair retain moisture which preserves your shiny highlights.